mttsteele/spark-hih61xx-library/README.md

-HIH61XX Library for Spark Core
+HIH81XX Library for Particle/Photon
 ===================
-Honeywell HumidIconTM Digital Humidity/Temperature Sensors: HIH6130/6131 and 6120/6121 Series is a digital output-type relative humidity (RH) and temperature sensor combined in the same package.
+Honeywell HumidIconTM Digital Humidity/Temperature Sensors: HIH8130/8131 and 8120/8121 Series is a digital output-type relative humidity (RH) and temperature sensor combined in the same package.
 The library uses I2C to connect to the sensor (see the Wire library). ***SPI can also be used, but is not implemented in this library***.

 Note
 ----